UNIVERSITY OF WISCONSIN River Falls

 Frequently Asked Questions: Online SBE Classes

 3. Do I need to purchase additional material?
 Undergraduate textbooks are provided through the UWRF Textbook Services.
-Class fees cover other material if required, for example, simulations or design material.
+Class fees cover other material if required, for example, simulations or other digital tools.

 1. How do I access an online class?
 Class material can be accessed via the course management system.
 Once you are enrolled in a class, you will have access to material posted on CANVAS.
 The material may be used for both asynchronous work and synchronous class sessions.